Point-like bounding chains in open Gromov-Witten theory: Superpotential

+\begin{prop} In a real setting, assume $L$ is spin, $\gamma$ is real, and $H^{i}(L;\R)=0$ for $i\equiv 3,n\pmod 4,$ $i\ne 0,n$.
+Let $b$ be a real bounding chain for $\mg$ such that $\int_Lb \in R$ satisfies the unit and divisor properties.
+Then there exists a real bounding chain $b'$, gauge equivalent to $b$, that satisfies the unit and the divisor properties. \end{prop}

-The proof of Proposition~\ref{div} is given at the end of this section.
-It uses induction on $l$ to construct $b'_{(l)}$, a bounding chain for $\mg$ modulo $F^{E_l}C$, together with $\bt_{(l)}$, a pseudo-isotopy modulo $F^{E_l}\mC$ from $b$ to $b'_{(l)}$.
+The simultaneous proof of Propositions~\ref{div} and~\ref{div_real} is given at the end of this section.
+It uses induction on $l$ to construct $b'_{(l)}$, a bounding chain for $\mg$ modulo $F^{E_l}C$, together with $\bt_{(l)}$, a pseudoisotopy modulo $F^{E_l}\mC$ from $b$ to $b'_{(l)}$.
 The proof is based on the following lemmas.
+We refer to the situation where $L$ is spin and belongs to a real setting as the real spin case.